 The 9FB gas turbine is the next level of improvement in GE’s F series of turbines that use state-of-the-art technology to provide a high level of output and efficiency.
-Technology used in the FB series results in better fuel economy and also reduces the cost of producing electricity.
+The technology used in the FB series results in better fuel economy and also reduces the cost of producing electricity.

 The HRSG installed in the plant is a triple pressure type and an unfired one.
 It is equipped with a reheat section and one reheat condensing steam turbine.
 It is also equipped with a static excitation system.

-The plant includes a generator, a surface condenser, as well as auxiliary equipment.
+The plant includes a generator and surface condenser, as well as auxiliary equipment.

-For both gas and steam turbines a two-pole 3,000rpm hydrogen and water cooled common generator is provided.
+A two-pole 3,000rpm hydrogen and water-cooled common generator is provided for both the gas and steam turbines.
 The excitation and protection system are redundant systems.
 An automatic voltage regulation system is also part of the plant.

-The combine cycle unit, with more than 58% efficiency, generates sufficient power to cover 20% to 25% of Lithuanian domestic demand.
+The combined cycle unit, with more than 58% efficiency, generates sufficient power to cover 20% to 25% of Lithuanian domestic demand.
 The plant generated 1.11TWh of electricity in 2013.

-The 1,800MW Elektranai Power Plant or Lithuanian Power Plant replaced Ignalia Power Plant as the prime supplier to the country, upon closure of the Ignalia plant in December 2010.
-Built from 1960 to 72, Elektranai plant had eight units.
+The 1,800MW Elektranai Power Plant or Lithuanian Power Plant replaced the Ignalina Power Plant as the prime supplier to the country, upon closure of the Ignalina plant in December 2010.
+Built between 1960 and 1972, the Elektranai plant had eight units.

 The plant received environmental upgrades to meet EU emission standards.
-Flue gas desulpharisation project was taken up in 2005.
+A flue gas desulphurisation project was undertaken in 2005.